Indigenous horticulture: North America

 Farming methods developed by Native Americans include terracing, irrigation, mound building, crop rotation and fertilization.
 They also used extensive companion planting (see the Three Sisters).

 Terracing is an effective technique in a steep-sloped, semi-arid climate.
 The Indigenous farmers stair-stepped the hills so that soil erosion was minimal and land surface was better suited for farming.
 In the Southwest, including parts of New Mexico, Arizona, and parts of Northern Mexico, terracing was extensive.
 Terraces were constructed by placing rock dams to redirect runoff water to canals that evenly dispersed rain water.
 The terraced field transformed the terrain into land suitable for farming maize.
 There is evidence that terracing has been used in the Southwest for about 2,500 years.
 The Anasazi people from this region built reservoirs and directed rain water through ditches to water the crops in the terraces.
 The natives grew corn, squash, and beans, along with other crops in the terraced fields.

 Corn, squash, and beans were staple crops for Native Americans and were grown throughout much of the North American continent.
 This trio is known as the Three sisters.
 Ancient folklore belief says that the Three Sisters represented three goddesses.
-Each sister protected the other two, and therefore the Three Sisters were never be separated and instead be planted, cooked, and consumed together.
+Each sister protected the other two, and therefore the Three Sisters should never be separated and instead be planted, cooked, and consumed together.
 In reality, This Triad was an example of symbiotic planting.
 The corn stalks functioned as a support for the beans.
 The beans fixed nitrogen into a usable form for the corn and squash, and the broad squash leaves provided shade for the soil, which aided in preventing evaporation and controlling weeds.
 As the success of the Three Sisters spread, many cultures turned away from hunting and gathering and relied much more on farming.
 Geographically native cultures in the Woodlands, Prairie, Plains, Great Basin, and Plateau regions of North America all utilized the Three Sisters to some extent.
 Where they were not grown, the locals traded for them.
 Nomadic tribes, such as the Dakotas, would trade meat for these vegetable staples.
 The Three Sisters were usually eaten in unison, as they provide fairly balanced nutrition when consumed together(for example, beans and corn together provide a complete set of the essential amino acids).